AlphaGit/alphas-manifesto-blog/_posts/2017-06-27-udacitys-deep-learning-nanodegree-foundations.md

 The course has five projects that you need to complete in order to graduate.
 They are:

 - Feed-forward Neural Networks: Predict a shop's future sales
-- Convolutional Neural Networks: Identify objects in the <a href="https://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-10 image dataset</a>
+- Convolutional Neural Networks: Identify objects in the [CIFAR-10 image dataset](https://www.cs.toronto.edu/~kriz/cifar.html)
 - Recurrent Neural Networks: Generate a TV script for a scene in The Simpsons
 - Recurrent Neural Networks: Build an English-to-French translator
 - Generative Adversarial Neural Networks: Generate fake images of handwritten digits and faces